Inflation Calculator

 Not perfectly.
 In real life, inflation fluctuates.
 For model calculations and scenario comparisons, however, a constant rate is very useful.

 Yes, approximately.
-If you enter today’s price, the calculator shows the nominal amount that may be needed later to keep the same buying power.
+Enter today’s price to see the future nominal amount needed to preserve the same buying power.

 Why does inflation matter more over long periods?